-- Super Low Price – It is hard to be overly critical of a mixer that is this cheap.
+- Well Priced – It is hard to be overly critical of a mixer that is this well priced.
 Relatively robust and with a good range of features.
-Great value for money.
+Great value buy.

 - Angular Design – The inclined design offers an ergonomic and natural mixing position.
 But it might be a bit unfamiliar to DJs used to modern gear.

 - Dated – There is no denying this isn’t the prettiest mixer out there.
 The brushed metal faceplate is a little jarring.